jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 # Is the Code Block In a Details Element?

+We can use the [`contains()`](https://www.w3schools.com/jsref/met_node_contains.asp) method to tell us if a code block is a 'descendant of,' which means inside of, a details element.

 <!-- prettier-ignore -->
 <details><summary markdown='span'>Determine if the code block is hidden</summary>
 {% highlight javascript linenos %}